 Cost of Living Comparison: UK and Canada

 Canada is one of the most beautiful countries in the world, with stunning scenery and amazing wildlife.
-The country has plenty to offer those looking to relocate, with the high quality of life - and its universal healthcare.
+The country has plenty to offer those looking to relocate, with its high quality of life - and universal healthcare.
 However, such a lifestyle does come at a cost, and that’s why Canada is now one of the most expensive places to live in the world.

 If you’re planning to emigrate to Canada or want to learn more about how Canadian living compares to that of the UK, we’re here to reveal everything.
 Read on to learn more about living costs in Canada, and get some useful hints and tips about what to bear in mind when planning a big move to the Great White North.

 Where are Canada's most expensive and cheapest places to live?